2016 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Why are 2016 Sacagawea dollars so hard to find in circulation?

 By 2016, these coins were no longer produced for everyday use.
-The U.S. Mint shifted to collector-only production after 2012 because over 1.4 billion surplus dollar coins were sitting unused in Federal Reserve vaults.
-This means 2016 dollars were primarily sold directly to collectors rather than released into circulation.
+The U.S. Mint shifted to collector-only (NIFC — Not Intended For Circulation) production after 2012 because over 1.4 billion surplus dollar coins sat unused in Federal Reserve vaults.
+All 2016 dollars were sold directly to collectors in rolls, bags, and sets — never released to banks.

-Yes, significantly more in top grades.
-Regular 2016-P and 2016-D dollars in circulated condition are worth face value, while uncertified mint state examples bring just $1.25-$2.
-However, 2016-S proof coins with deep cameo finishes can reach $170 in perfect PR70 grade due to their superior striking quality and collector appeal.
+Yes, significantly more at top grades.
+Regular 2016-P and 2016-D business strike dollars in circulated condition are worth face value.
+Uncertified mint state examples bring $1.25–$2.
+However, a 2016-S proof coin graded PR70 DCAM — the highest proof designation, with frosted devices over mirror fields — can reach $170 due to its superior technical quality and limited mintage.

 Similar Posts